shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 ### We must return

-I have seen a lot of tutorials online and several npm package's source code that ship with middlewares that we can use in our projects and found out one crutial mistake in many such codes:
+I have seen a lot of tutorials online and several npm package's source code that ship with middlewares that we can use in our projects and found out one crucial mistake in many such codes:

 ```jsx
 const middleware = store => next => action => {